chackop/angular-seed/README.md

 ### Future Enhancements

 Some of the key enhancements for future iterations include:
-Use custom directives so that it can be applied with multiple cities Apply options to switch between units
-Usage of font vector icons (within the weather data)
+Use custom directives so that it can be applied with multiple cities, Input to search by city, id or co-ordinates and apply validation, Apply options to switch between units and show extra info, Options to show generalised details per day and also options to show extra details per day, Usage of weather icons.